Therapeutic Counsellor &

 EMDR - Eye Movement Desensitation and Reprocessing

 I offer EMDR to clients at my practice in Selsdon, South Croydon.
-EMDR can be used for clients that are struggling to overcome one or several traumatic experiences.
-I am currently an EMDR Trainee Therapist, and a member of EMDR Association UK & Ireland, which means I have undertaken accredited EMDR training by the EMDR Academy (accredited by EMDR Europe) to work with clients using the standard EMDR protocol.
-I am now completing the latter stages of my training to work with more specialised issues such as phobias.
+EMDR can be used for clients that are struggling to overcome one or several traumatic experiences as well many other issues.
+I am currently an EMDR Trainee Therapist, and a member of EMDR Association UK & Ireland, which means I have undertaken accredited EMDR training by the EMDR Academy (accredited by EMDR Europe).
+I have completed Level 1 and 2 EMDR training and will do my Level 3 (final two days) in June 2019.

-The types of issues that I can work with includes:
+The types of issues that EMDR can help with includes:

 EMDR is an acronym for Eye Movement Desensitisation and Reprocessing.
 EMDR is a psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.
 It was developed by an American clinical psychologist, Dr Francine Shapiro, in the 1980s.
 It is now a clinically proven therapy, backed up by research, and recognised by the National Institute for Health and Clinical Excellence (NICE) and the World Health Organisation, as a treatment of choice for post-traumatic stress disorder (PTSD).
 The NHS also offers it as a treatment for PTSD.
 It can also help for other presenting issues.